 The Agency Senior Procurement Executive (SPE) may waive the submission requirements in this section.
 The CO must submit a waiver request in writing to the Senior Procurement Executive (SPE), with a copy to the CRB mailbox (crbmailbox@usaid.gov).
 The request must contain a detailed basis for the request.
-The SPE will make a final determination based on the CO's request and the CRB Chairperson's recommendation.
+The SPE will make a final determination based on the CO's request and the CRB a.
+Competition in Contracting Act (CICA)

+Chairperson's recommendation.
 The CO must include the written, signed waiver in the contract file.